Mrugenpatel/FaceMasks/README.md

 The first four points are discussed in apple sample code [here](https://developer.apple.com/documentation/vision/tracking_the_user_s_face_in_real_time) this project has provided the bases for this application.
 The first four points are catered on this link please check that out.

+## Future

+1. Taps/Swipe based doodle/mask switch.
+2. The masks move and scaled in 2d as the face moves around but when face is looking at an angle the the macks should also altered oin the direction which is possible is CA frameword with 3d tranformations but to keep things simple i have ont done that yet.